 What is a Tummy Tuck?

-A tummy tuck is a surgical procedure to cosmetically improve the appearance of the abdomen.
-Formerly known as an abdominoplasty, this procedure removes excess skin and fat from the abdomen, repairs a diastasis recti, or muscle separation that can occur from childbirth, and repositions the umbilicus in an aesthetically pleasing site.
+Tummy tuck is a surgical procedure to cosmetically improve the appearance of the abdomen.
+Formerly known as an abdominoplasty, this procedure removes excess skin and fat from the abdomen, repairs a diastasis recti, and repositions the umbilicus in an aesthetically pleasing site.
 This results in a smoother and more toned abdominal appearance.

-A tummy tuck strengthens the lower abdominal wall and removes excess skin and fat that is often the result of weight loss and gain over time due to aging, pregnancy, prior surgery, genetics, or other significant weight fluctuations.
+A tummy tuck strengthens the lower abdominal wall and removes excess skin and fat.
+Many consider the procedure after weight loss and gain, pregnancy, prior surgery, genetics, or other significant weight fluctuations.

 Ideal Candidates for Tummy Tuck